marcoplacenti/DeePipeClient/README.md

-# DeePipeClient
+# Deeppype-Client
-This is the client application exemplifying the usage of DeePipe.
+This is the client application exemplifying the usage of deeppype.